ajakate/beemoviefier/README.md

 ## Instructions

-### 1. Obtain video you want to convert
+### 1. Obtain the video you want to convert
 Get a local file of the video however you want, and any video format supported by ffmpeg should work fine, although so far I've only tested mp4 and webm via youtube-dl.

 ### 2. Open the video in VLC

 Once you're watching the video, open up the bookmarks window (command + b on mac)

-Every time "your word" is said, or "your special thing" happens, immediately add a new bookmark.
+Every time *your word* is said, or your *special event* happens to mark speeding up, immediately add a new bookmark.
 The name of the bookmarks shouldn't matter, just the timestamps.

 Once the last instance of your event happens (or periodically), go to File -> Save playlist (command + s on mac) which should make a `.m3u` file.